himeno-sun-lab/AMED/content/en/posts/Seminar/index.md

 ---
-title: Seminar held in RIKEN Wako Campus
+title: A seminar on data processing and utilising held in RIKEN Wako Campus
 date: 2024-11-21

-draft: true
-summary: Seminar on AMED is held in RIKEN CBS.
+summary: Dr. Sun and Dr. Tokuda, along with other researchers from, hosted a workshop with Dr. GU in RIKEN Center for Brain Science on the Wako campus.

-tags: ['Regular Meeting']
+tags: ['Seminars']

 ---
+Researchers from Juntendo University and RIKEN CBS and AIP discussed about experimental data processing.
+Dr. Xiaowei Gu from RIKEN CBS presented the principles of the calcium imaging technique used in the experiments, as well as the specific details of the experiments.